-Because the MagnetoCorp admin has set CORE\PEER\ADDRESS=localhost:9051 to target its commands to peer0.org2.example.com, the INFO 001 Installed remotely... indicates that papercontract has been successfully installed on this peer.
+The cliMagnetCorp container has set CORE_PEER_ADDRESS=peer0.org1.example.com:7051 to target its commands to peer0.org1.example.com, and the INFO 003 Installed remotely... indicates papercontract has been successfully installed on this peer.
+Currently, the MagnetoCorp administrator only has to install a copy of papercontract on a single MagentoCorp peer.